 Local Authority Consent

-Planning Permission and Building Regulation proposals which are submitted to the local Authority for scrutiny and approval.
+Planning Permission and Building Regulation proposals which are submitted to the Local Authority for scrutiny and approval.

 Local Authority Search

-Procedure whereby a buyer’s solicitor checks with the local council regarding any outstanding enforcement or future development issues that might affect the property or immediate area.
+A procedure whereby a buyer’s solicitor checks with the local council regarding any outstanding enforcement or future development issues that might affect the property or immediate area.

 Maintenance Charge / Service Charge